programme Formats of the Lindau meetings

 The Agora Talks feature one or two Nobel Laureates and a moderator, discussing a topic of the laureate’s choosing.
 Participants are given the opportunity to ask questions in an open forum setting.
 This format is especially suitable for controversial and new topics.

 At the Lindau Meetings, each lecturer also chairs an open exchange session — accessible exclusively to the young meeting participants.
-The intimacy, informality, and frankness that mould the atmosphere of these discussions allows for personal questions, controversial reflections and in-depth specialist analyses.
+The intimacy, informality, and frankness that mould the atmosphere of these discussions allows for personal questions, controversial reflections, and in-depth specialist analyses.

 High-profile panel discussions embracing topical and meaningful issues are an integral component of the Lindau Meetings.
 With Nobel Laureates engaging actively in the debates, these panels provide the floor with a profound survey of the state of affairs in challenging fields of research.

-Partner Events & Science Breakfast
+Partner Events & Science Breakfasts

 The Lindau Meetings offer a great variety of options for partner events, such as the Science Pitch or Partner Breakfasts.
 Since 2018, the Lindau Meetings host their own Science Breakfast, stimulating lively debates by all meeting participants at various breakfast tables.